StarCat8/Star_Abundances/README.md

 time
 urllib3

-The urllib3 library is used only in the scraping functions, you can comment it if you won't going to use it.
+The urllib3 library is used only in the scraping functions, you can comment it if you're not going to use it.